 Four of Swords

-That is the end of one of your other journeys, the Emperor said walking up to the Fool, he died of great sorrow and heartbreak.
+That is the end of one of your other journeys, the Emperor said, walking up to the Fool.
+He died of great sorrow and heartbreak.

-The Fool was confused, this was him?
+The Fool was confused.
+This was him?
 He was looking at another version of himself?
 The Emperor got down on one knee and showed great respect for the dead man.

-He loved my mother, the Emperor said after standing back up, but could never be with her since she was with my father.
+He loved my mother, the Emperor said after standing back up, but he could never be with her, since she was with my father.
 He still fought and served his king and queen with altruism and love, but after my mother died, he left the knighthood and became a hermit monk.
 After my father died, his heart broke and he refused to eat or drink water until he finally passed.

 You will meet another version of you as well, the Emperor said, if you haven’t already.